heliholic/devel/REF-DESIGN.md

 This port shall be labelled as "Port B"

-The signal pins (TX/RX) are connected to the MCU pins PC6/PC7.
+The signal pins are connected to the MCU pins PC6 (TX) and PC7 (RX).

 ### Expansion Port C